Ultravate X Ointment

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medication.

-Avoid applying this medicine to your face, underarms, or groin area unless your doctor tells you to.
+Avoid applying Ultravate X Ointment to your face, scalp, underarms, or groin area.

-Ultravate X Ointment (halobetasol topical) side effects
+Ultravate X Ointment side effects

-Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Common side effects may include:
+Common side effects of Ultravate X Ointment may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.